mrtolkien/docker_python_packaging/README.md

 COPY /dependencies .

-# First, we install version-pinned packages if they were already computed
+# We install from requirements.txt if it exists, and if not we install from requirements.in
+# We use --mount=type=cache to reduce re-downloads from pipy
+RUN --mount=type=cache,target=/root/.cache/pip \
-RUN [ -f requirements.txt ] && pip install -r requirements.txt || echo 0
+	[ -f requirements.txt ] && \
+	pip install -r requirements.txt || \

-# Then we install additional logical dependencies in the existing environment
-RUN [ -f requirements.in ] && pip install -r requirements.in || echo 0
+	pip install -r requirements.in

 # We remove our /build folder as it is not needed anymore
 RUN rm -rf /build